utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 ### Account expiration date
 {:#expiration}

-UTokyo Wi-Fi accounts expire at the end of October for the Spring Semester and at the end of April for the Autumn Semester.
-New accounts can be issued before the start of each semester, so if you want to continue using UTokyo Wi-Fi, you need to reissue an account each semester.
+UTokyo Wi-Fi accounts expire at the end of April of the following fiscal year.
+New accounts can be issued before the start of each fiscal year, so if you want to continue using UTokyo Wi-Fi, you need to reissue an account each fiscal year.

 - The procedure for reissuing an account is the same as Steps 2 and 3 above.
     - If you have not taken the information security training course and your account has been suspended, you cannot reissue an account.
 Please refer to the "[Information Security Education](#jouhou-security)" section above for details.